 - Bassinet: Birth to 15 pounds (approximately 5 months)

 - Playard: Birth to 30 pounds or 35" (approximately 3 years)

 Nuna COVE Aire vs. Nuna SENA Aire Price

 Nuna's largest and most versatile playard, the SENA Aire, is also the most expensive, at $399.95.
 The COVE Aire Go costs $50 less, at $349.95.

 - COVE Aire Go: $349.95

 Nuna COVE Aire vs. Nuna SENA Aire Accessories

 The Nuna SENA Aire also offers a unique accessory that gives the product an additional purpose beyond the bassinet and playard.

-All three playards come with an organic cotton sheet, and extra sheets can be purchased separately.
+Both the SENA Aire and COVE Aire come with an organic cotton sheet, and extra sheets can be purchased separately.